oracle-livelabs/oci/host-ha-website-oci-services/compute-bastion/compute-bastion.md

-# Provisioning a Compute Instance and Using a Bastion Host
+# Provision a Compute Instance and Using a Bastion Host

 ## Introduction